Distemper Vaccine for Cats: A Complete Guide (Vet Answer)

 Cost of Vaccines

-The cost of the FVRCP vaccine depends on the country, the kind of vaccine, and the brand of the vaccine.
-In the USA the cheaper FVRCP vaccines average price is $15 at a low-cost vaccine facility but vaccines applied at private veterinary clinics can reach a price of around $60.
+The cost of the FVRCP vaccine depends on the country and the kind and brand of the vaccine.
+In the USA, the cheaper FVRCP vaccines’ average price is $15 at a low-cost vaccine facility, but vaccines applied at private veterinary clinics can reach a price of around $60.

 Vaccinations are important to keep your pet happy and healthy but some of them can be very costly, especially if you have more than one pet.
 A customized pet insurance plan from Spot may be able to help you manage your pet's vaccination and healthcare costs.

-Some cats can be allergic to components of the vaccine and allergy signs such as hives, red or swollen eyelids and lips, and itchiness can appear after vaccine application.
+Some cats can be allergic to components of the vaccine, and allergy signs like hives, red or swollen eyelids and lips, and itchiness can appear after vaccine application.

 Anaphylactic reactions to the vaccine are very rare but are also a possibility.
-These are medical emergencies due to respiratory distress, which also present with vomiting, diarrhea, facial swelling, itchiness, and collapse.
+These are medical emergencies due to respiratory difficulties, which also present with vomiting, diarrhea, facial swelling, itchiness, and collapse.

 If your cat presents any sign of adverse reaction or vaccine complication, inform the veterinarian for advice and next steps.
-If your cat is having trouble breathing, please do not hesitate and take them back to the vet straight away as this is an emergency.
-Also,
+If your cat is having trouble breathing, please do not hesitate, and take them back to the vet straight away, as this is an emergency.

-If 3 or more months after receiving a vaccine, you notice the cat developed a lump under the skin at the site of injection, please inform the vet.
-Some cats are genetically predisposed to develop a cancerous tumor that seems to be triggered by the adjuvant components of certain vaccines—but this is a rare condition.
+No matter how much time has passed after your cat receives a vaccine, if you notice that they have developed a lump under the skin at the site of injection, please inform the vet as soon as possible.
+Although it’s rare, a tumor called injection-site sarcoma that seems to be triggered by the adjuvant components of certain vaccines may develop in some cases.

 Conclusion

-All cats should be protected against the feline distemper virus through vaccination.
-Most modern feline distemper vaccines are combined to protect against two other common feline viruses as well.
+All cats should be protected against the feline distemper virus through regular vaccination.
+Most modern feline distemper vaccines are combined to protect against two other common feline viruses.
 Modern vaccines are very safe and adverse reactions are rare.
 Your veterinarian should be able to recommend the best vaccination protocol for your cat.

 Featured Image Credit: Tom Wang, Shutterstock